sousagroup/sousagroup.github.io/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Research

 <span style="font-size: 20px;">
-We currently are investigating two different systemic diseases, peri-implantitis and infective endocarditis, and their link to oral health.
+We currently are investigating multiple different diseases including, peri-implantitis and infective endocarditis, and their link to oral health.
 Below you will see a Z-stack 3D animation of an in vitro peri-implantitis biofilm.
 </span>

 <div style="text-align: center;">